-To store leftovers, place in an airtight container in the refrigerator for up to 7-10 days.
+- To Store: Place in an airtight container in the refrigerator for up to 7-10 days.

-If freezing, add applesauce to a freezer safe container and freeze for up to 4-6 months.
+- To Freeze: Add applesauce to a freezer-safe container and freeze for up to 4-6 months.

 This recipe is already naturally sweet, but you can always add more sweetener if you’d like.
 Pure maple syrup, honey, agave nectar, and coconut sugar are great natural sweeteners to add.
 Regular white sugar and brown sugar may also be used.

 Applesauce makes a great lower calorie and lower fat alternative to oil in many baked good recipes.
-If substituting oil for applesauce, only replace half of the oil for the best taste and texture.
-This substitution works best for breads and muffins.
+Replace half of the oil for the best taste and texture in breads and muffins.
 Cakes and cookies are a bit more technical and will need to be individually tested.

 If you’d like to make baked goods with no oil at all, try out these Applesauce Muffins.

 When applesauce is made with no sugar added it is a relatively healthy dish to snack on.
-Since most applesauce recipes are made with only apples and a few spices, it is completely gluten-free, dairy-free, vegan, and Whole30 approved.
+Most applesauce recipes are completely gluten-free, dairy-free, vegan, and Whole30 approved.
 Avoid applesauce if on a low-carb diet since it has a lot of carbohydrates even without any sugar added.

 Instant Pot Applesauce